hashicorp/field-workshops-terraform/instruqt-tracks/terraform-foundations-aws/05-version-control-basics/assignment.md

 ---
 [<ins>**Version Control Systems (VCS)**</ins>](https://www.terraform.io/docs/state/remote.html)

 We setup a GitLab server for this part of the labs.
-The foundational configurations for Terraform Cloud and GitLab have been setup as well.
+The foundational configurations for HCP Terraform and GitLab have been setup as well.
 This includes setting up the webhook integration between them which allows information to be shared between the two tools.
 We've also added GitLab groups to simulate a Development Team and a Network
 Team, committed our application code to projects/repositories in these groups, and added branches to represent various application environments.
-Finally we've added these projects/repositories to Terraform Cloud in the form of "Workspaces".
+Finally we've added these projects/repositories to HCP Terraform in the form of "Workspaces".

 HashiCat is a new project that we added for this part of the labs.
 This will create a simple webserver that we can use to promote changes between environments with
-Terraform Cloud.
+HCP Terraform.

 We've set the foundation for you, so that you can focus on the operational workflows and the power that comes along with them.
 Let's start with the VCS...